Skip to main content

 Pretty coastal village on the west coast of Mallorca

-The English poet and novelist first moved here in 1932 with his mistress Laura Riding and returned in 1946 with his second wife.
-Muses followed, friends came to stay and, before long, Deia had established a reputation as a foreign artists' colony.
-However, Graves was hardly the first to discover Deià, an 1878 guidebook noted its "collection of strange and eccentric foreigners" and it has stayed that way ever since.
+Graves moved to the village in 1929, leaving in the the thirties during the Spanish Civil War, returning in 1946 with his wife and family to make it his permanent home until his death in 1985.
+Muses followed, friends came to stay and, before long, Deià had established a reputation as a foreign artists' colony.
+Graves was hardly the first to discover Deià, an 1878 guidebook noted its "collection of strange and eccentric foreigners" and it has stayed that way ever since.

-Today the village is still very much an artist’s town with a number of art galleries and gift shops, along with a good selection of restaurants while controlled urban expansion has meant that this little village has maintained its traditional beauty and charm.
-Now it is on every tourist itinerary as a prime example of 'the other Mallorca' and it has even become a popular haunt for the rich and famous, including visitors like Richard Branson, Princess Diana, Bob Geldof and Andrew Lloyd Webber.
-Foreign residents, which make up half of its population, are certainly of the affluent type, evident in the average house price for the municipality.
-These expats not only respect but immerse themselves in the traditional Mallorcan life created and preserved by locals from the area.
+Today the village is still very much an artist’s town with a number of art galleries and gift shops, along with a good selection of restaurants.
+Controlled urban expansion has meant that this little village has kept its traditional beauty and charm in spite of all the goings on.
+Now found on every tourist itinerary as a prime example of ‘the other Mallorca’, it has become a popular haunt for the rich and famous, including visitors like Richard Branson, Princess Diana and Andrew Lloyd Webber.
+Foreign residents, which make up half of its population, are certainly affluent , evident in the average house price for the municipality.
+These expats not only respect, but immerse themselves in the traditional Mallorcan life created and preserved by locals from the area.

-Being a part of the Serra de Tramuntana mountain range, awarded World Heritage Site status, means that Deia is surrounded by some of Mallorca’s finest landscapes.
-There is a relaxed vibe here but, at the same time, it is a popular place for cycling and hiking enthusiasts to base themselves.
+Being a part of the Serra de Tramuntana mountain range, awarded World Heritage Site status, means that Deià is surrounded by some of Mallorca’s finest landscapes.
+There is a relaxed vibe here but, at the same time, it's a popular place for cycling and hiking enthusiasts to base themselves.

 History & Culture in Deia

-The name of Deià (or 'Deya') comes from the time of the Moorish conquest of Mallorca, back between the 10th and 13th centuries.
-The Muslims called the area 'Ad-Daya' which means 'village' and, during their domination of the island, they created the terraced irrigation systems that allowed the steep hillsides to be cultivated for farming.
+The name Deià (or 'Deya') comes from the Moorish conquest of Mallorca between the 10th and 13th centuries.
+They called the area 'Ad-Daya' which means 'village' and, during their time here they created the terraced irrigation systems that allowed the steep hillsides to be cultivated for farming.
 Olive trees flourished up to an altitude of 600 metres, and today cover much of the hillsides above the town.

 Since the 19th century, Deià has famously attracted artists, musicians and those in search of a bohemian lifestyle.
-The Archduke Luis Salvador of Austria was so captivated by the area that he purchased several estates: Miramar, now a hotel, and Son Marroig, a wedding venue that also hosts annual festivals and concerts.
-Robert Graves was a famous resident and his house, Ca N'Alluny, has been turned into a museum for the public to visit.
+The Archduke Ludwig Salvador of Austria was so captivated by the area that he purchased several estates: Miramar, now a hotel, and Son Marroig, a wedding venue that also hosts annual festivals and concerts.
+Robert Graves made his family home here; named Ca N'Alluny, it is now open to the public having been turned into a museum in 2005.

 Beaches in Deia

-From Deià you can walk down to Cala Deià, a small shingle beach set in an attractive cove where local artists still continue the Graves tradition of naked swimming and long parties at weekends.
+From Deià you can walk down to Cala Deià.
+It takes about 30 minutes on foot to reach the small shingle beach set in an attractive cove.
+Be warned, or perhaps be inspired, local artists continue the Graves tradition of naked swimming and long parties at weekends.
 There are two restaurants here, with fresh fish as their speciality although they are only open during the summer season.

 Events in Deia